ui3o/nixpacker/README.md

 * create a new git tag like this: `hello--2.10`

 # run steps
-* `podman run -v share:/share -it docker.io/ui3o/nixpacker:hello--2.10` this step copy the nix store to the shared volume
+* `podman run --rm -v $HOME/.nix:/nix -it docker.io/ui3o/nixpacker:hello--2.10` this step copy the nix store to the shared volume
-* `podman run -it -v share:/nix  alpine` this is an example how possible to use nix store in other container